fweiss/badge/src/esp8266-ticker/README.md

 ## Changing the text

-Open this url: [http://192.168.4.1].
+Open this url from the smart phone: [http://192.168.4.1].
 The browser will display a text box and a submit button.

 Tap the text box and enter a message.
 Click Submit.
 The message you entered will be displayed on the ticker.